ASUCICREPO/Patent-Novelty-Assessment/docs/costEstimation.md

 This document provides a comprehensive cost analysis for processing invention disclosures using the Patent Novelty Assessment System.
 The system leverages AWS AI services to automate patent prior art searches and commercialization assessments.

+> **Important Note**: This cost estimate is based on AWS pricing as of **November 2025** and is intended as a high-level reference.
+Actual costs may vary based on:
+> - Specific business requirements and usage patterns
+> - AWS region selection
+> - Document size and complexity variations
+> - Changes in AWS service pricing
+> - Volume discounts or enterprise agreements
+>
+> We recommend using the [AWS Pricing Calculator](https://calculator.aws/) for precise estimates tailored to your specific use case.

 ---

 ## Processing Assumptions